Environment in Chile

 While the its service offering is broader than that of a pure boutique, environmental law undoubtedly constitutes the backbone of Cubillos Evans Abogados, which fields one of the largest and most specialised teams in the market.
 It is highly rated for its assistance with environmental law assessments, permits, environment-related dispute resolution, compliance matters and environmental law claims before the Environmental Tribunal and administrative courts; and the practice also distinguishes itself through its niche expertise in forest law.
 Recent mandates include representing GNL Quintero in the multiparty lawsuit brought by a fishermen's union in relation to environmental damage in Puchuncavi area.
 Founding partner Gonzalo Cubillos and key practice contact Fernando Molina are both hugely experienced environmental all-rounders with public-sector experience at former environmental agency CONAMA (sub-director and legal head, respectively).
 Aurelio de Diego, José Miguel Hernández and Cristóbal Illanes are all also noted.

 Guerrero Olivos assists with the environmental law aspects of transactions, as well as advising on permits and representing its clients before the environmental authorities; the practice also has experience in water law.
 Recent mandates include advising multinational mining company Rio 2 on the indirect acquisition (via merger) of Minera Atacama Pacific Gold, a transaction with environmental sensitivities due to its proximity to the Marcunga salt flats; ongoing matters include representing Puerto Ventanas in the multiparty lawsuit brought by a fishermen's union in relation to environmental damage in Puchuncavi municipality and assisting Banmerchant in relation to the El Alto project, a mandate that resulted in the establishment of a new legal figure, "conservation easement" (implemented by Law No. 20,930) and involving the establishment of a non-profit foundation to manage the easement accord.
 Martín Santa María (head of the environmental and real estate practices), Sebastián Abogabir (co-head of the firm's energy and water law practices) and Clemente Pérez (co-head of the firm's energy and infrastructure practices) are the key contacts.
-Specialised senior associates Benjamín Pérez (water law and mining) and Felipe Frühling (environment and energy & natural resources) consitute a strong second line.
+Specialised senior associates Benjamín Pérez (water law and mining) and Felipe Frühling (environment and energy & natural resources) constitute a strong second line.
 Clients include China Southern Power Grid, Gas Natural Fenosa Group and Anglo American.
+Since publication, Pérez has been raised to the partnership, effective as of January 2020.

 Urenda, Rencoret, Orrego y Dörr's six-strong practice includes complex environmental due diligence, permit-related environmental risks, and compliance with environmental regulations; typical work includes assistance with waste management issues, emissions, air quality issues and water law.
 In recent matters, the team advised Inmobiliaria Punta Piqueros on the environmental law aspects of the construction of a luxury hotel; Enel Generación regarding the administration and regularisation of water rights in the Laja watershed (where Enel has three hydroelectric power plants: Abanico, El Toro and Antuco); and advising Dow Química Chilean on registration and compliance with new waste-management regulations.
 Practice head Ignacio Urrutia receives additional partner-level support from Sergio Orrego and Nicholas Mocarquer .
 Associate Katia Spoerer is also noted.